More About Us

 "Steps are not that important as long as you got your groove and can feel the song properly!
 Dance is a journey we take together and we will work hard to learn the steps and have fun!”.

-Although Venus will be focussing on teaching in our K-Style Commercial classes, she is no stranger to K-pop having come across them from when she was in high school and had since became obsessed with Big Bang and of course G-Dragon.
+Although Venus's cover classes will be more choreography, she is no stranger to K-pop having come across them from when she was in high school and had since became obsessed with Big Bang and of course G-Dragon.

 She used to do girl group K-pop covers for her old dance group.